lukaszmichalik/FamilyApp/README.md

 ## Accessing PostgreSQL database

-Accesing database allows to check the contents of database after api testing.
+Accessing database allows to check the contents of database after api testing.

 - In new command prompt run: